delijati/fosdem-qml/README.rst

 - tests

-- add save to db

-- add show saved lectures
+- show current lectures

-- add lectures by current time

-- getting rid of ``libpython3.4m.so.1.0`` as it should be already on the system
+- getting rid of ``libpython3.4m.so.1.0`` as it should be already on the system?

 Publish app